Mr-Whiskerss/Web-Application-Enumeration-Script/README.md

 # gowitness → https://github.com/sensepost/gowitness
 ```

 WebRecon degrades gracefully — any missing external tool causes its phase to log a warning and skip.
 The scan continues.
+The new injection, exposure, CSP, methods, smuggling, WebSocket and prototype-pollution phases are pure first-party Python and need no external tools; the DNS-posture phase only needs `dig`.

 ---